21 Best Tanjong Pagar Food Places To Dine At | Eatbook.sg

 Website

-Another popular ramen restaurant around the area is Ikkousha Hakata Ramen.
+Another popular ramen restaurant around the area is Hakata Ikkousha Ramen.
 Spicy food lovers, this one’s for you!
-Here, you can choose your spice level from one to four—their most popular God Fire ($16++) is said to set your tongues on fire!
+Here, you can choose your spice level from one to four—their most popular God Fire (from $16++) is said to set your tongue on fire.
 Get their popular Tonkotsu Special ($19.50++) if you want something hearty.
-Zhng up your meal by trying their Hakata Specialty Hitokuchi Gyoza ($6.50++), which is said to be packed full of meaty goodness!
+Zhng up your meal by trying their Hakata Specialty Hitokuchi Gyoza ($6.50++), packed full of meaty goodness.

 Address: 7 Tanjong Pagar Plaza, #01-104B, Singapore 081007